 - Other conditions.

 How does it work?

 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking wild yam if you are pregnant or breast feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if wild yam is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.